ant-cantu/ant-cantu/README.md

 # 💫 About Me

-- 🔭 I’m currently working on an AI web application
+- 🔭 I’m currently working on an AI web application named Fumbld AI
-- 🌱 Actively learning React
+- 🌱 Actively learning React, Machine Learning
 - 🎓 Computer Science student
-- 📝 Documenting my tech journey
+- 📝 Documenting my tech journey one line at a time
 - ⚡ Fun fact: I’ve been experimenting with code since I was about 10 years old
 - 💻 Let’s connect!
+I'd love to collaborate with you.

 ## 💻 Tech Stack